 Your body needs all three forms of carbohydrates to function properly.

 Fiber is the part of food that is not broken down by the body.
-Fiber helps you to feel full and can help you stay at a healthy weight.
+There are two types of fiber.
+Insoluble fiber adds bulk to your stools so you stay regular.
+Soluble fiber helps lower cholesterol levels and can help improve blood glucose control.
+Both types of fiber can help you to feel full and stay at a healthy weight.

 Many different types of foods contain one or more type of carbohydrate.

 Some foods have added sugar.
 Many packaged and refined foods contain added sugar.
 These include:

 - Regular (non-diet) carbonated beverages, such as soda